taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 }
 ~~~~~~~~

-When you start your application again, it seems more organized.
+When you start your application again, it seems more organized by its styling.
 But there is still something missing for displaying the stories properly.
 The columns for each story should be aligned and perhaps there should be a heading for each column.
 First, you can define an object to describe the columns.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~